boardsource/docs/build_guides/reviung41.md

 Attach the ProMicro protective cover to the top plate. (not required)

 >NOTE
-<mark> *Tightening the screws too much may crack the acrylic parts.
+  *Tightening the screws too much may crack the acrylic parts.
 Tighten them properly.

-><mark>*A protective sheet is attached to the acrylic parts.
+> *A protective sheet is attached to the acrylic parts.
 Peel off the protective sheet before assembling.

 ![acrylic promicro cover](https://reviung.com/wp-content/uploads/2020/01/reviung41-PMcover-1-1280x855.jpg)